luikore/triez/readme.md

 t['鸡']     #=> 2
 ```

-You can batch change values with a block
+You can batch change values with `alt` and a block

 ``` ruby
 # v *= 5 for 'abcd', 'bcd', 'cd', 'd'